marnieb12/Hollywood-Movies-R-Studio-and-Power-BI-Project/README.md

 Looking back on this project, I’ve realized how much I’ve grown as a budding data analyst.

--**Biggest Challenge:** Learning to clean messy data was both frustrating and rewarding—it taught me patience and attention to detail.
+- **Biggest Challenge:** Learning to clean messy data was both frustrating and rewarding—it taught me patience and attention to detail.
--**Biggest Win:** Seeing my Power BI dashboard come to life was a "wow" moment.
-It made all the effort worthwhile. 🎉 -**What’s Next?** I want to dive deeper into machine learning and predictive analysis to uncover even cooler insights. 🤖
+- **Biggest Win:** Seeing my Power BI dashboard come to life was a "wow" moment.
+It made all the effort worthwhile. 🎉
+- **What’s Next?** I want to dive deeper into machine learning and predictive analysis to uncover even cooler insights. 🤖

 This journey has been a mix of trial, error, and lots of fun, and I can’t wait to see where it leads next! 🚀